 Grace has passion for success and shares this desire with her clients.
-Her 30 years of work experience spans from consulting at Bain & Company to working inside Fortune 500 leaders General Mills and Clorox to contributing to five technology ventures that had exits through public offering or acquisition.
+Her 30 years of work experience spans from consulting at Bain & Company to working inside brand leaders General Mills and Clorox to contributing to five technology ventures that had exits through public offering or acquisition.

 We carefully staff each engagement to best meet client needs.
 Grace, along with Savvy’s principals, associates, and business partners, bring an unmatched depth of experience and passion to maximize value addition.

 Grace serves on the board of International Women’s Forum Carolinas, Harvard Alumni Association of Research Triangle and is an advisor to Martin Trust Center for MIT Entrepreneurship and Elon University’s Love School of Business.

 Viewed as a role model to many, Grace was named Top 8 Asian-American Women of Influence by Audrey magazine.
 Following the tenth anniversary of a life changing cycling accident, Grace started writingÂ Project Peak on climbing the mountains of life – business and beyond, sharing a framework of 7 themes based on her years of positive psychology studies, which serves as the foundation of her coaching practice.
 Many leaders credit her for being a change maker in their life.

 A lifelong learner, Grace is currently studying under Tal Ben Shahar, the creator of Harvard’s famed Positive Psychology course as well as Noa Kageyama, performance psychologist on faculty at The Juilliard School.
 She recently restarted her piano studies, after a four decade hiatus. Â She also cites Arthur Brooks, the author of From Strength to Strength: Finding Success, Happiness and DeepÂ Purpose in the Second Half of Life, who pioneered the Leadership & Happiness course at Harvard Business School, as one of her teachers.